What is IRD?

 This is who we mean when we mention doctor, nurse or pharmacist in this information.

-You will have your blood checked regularly during treatment.
-A nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
-This is to check that it is safe for you to have treatment.
+During your treatment, you will have regular blood tests.
+This is to check that it is safe for you to continue treatment.

 Taking your capsules and tablets

-You should swallow the capsules and tablets whole with a glass of water.
-They should not be chewed, opened or crushed.
+Swallow the capsules and tablets whole with a glass of water.
+Do not chew, open, break or crush them.

-- Take ixazomib capsules one hour before food or 2 hours after food.
-If you forget to take a capsule, take it as soon as you realise.
-But if it is less than 3 days until the next dose, do not take the missed capsule.
-Tell your doctor or nurse.
+• Take ixazomib capsules 1 hour before food or 2 hours after food.
+If you forget to take a dose, take it as soon as you realise.
+But if it is less than 3 days until the next dose, do not take the missed dose.

-- Take lenalidomide capsules at the same time each day.
-You can take lenalidomide with or without food.
-If you forget to take the capsules, take them as soon as you realise.
+• You can take lenalidomide with or without food.
+Try to take them at the same time each day.
+If you forget to take a dose, take it as soon as you realise.
 But if it is less than 12 hours until the next dose, do not take the missed capsules.

-- Take dexamethasone with or just after breakfast.
+• Take dexamethasone with or just after breakfast.
 If you forget to take dexamethasone, take the missed dose as soon as possible in the same day.
-If it has been a full day, tell your doctor or nurse.
+If it has been a full day, contact the 24-hour number for advice.

 Other things to remember about your capsules and tablets: